NuGet/docs.microsoft.com-nuget/docs/create-packages/Symbol-Packages.md

                 \MySilverlightExtensions.cs
                 \MyAssembly.csproj (producing \lib\sl4\MyAssembly.dll)

-Apart from the `lib` folder, a symbol package would need to contain this layout:
+Apart from the `lib` folder, a legacy symbol package would need to contain this layout:

     \src
         \Common